bcomnes/goversion/README.md

 - **Git Integration:** Automatically stages updated files, commits changes with the new version as the commit message, and tags the commit with the new version.
 - **CLI and Library:** Offers both a command-line interface for quick version updates and a library for integrating version management into your applications.
 - **Flexible Configuration:** Specify the path to your version file and include additional files for Git staging.
+- **go.mod and package self reference updates** Save yourself the hassle of updating the go.mod and pacakge self references.

 ## Install